MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-step-up-authentication.md

 ## The threat

-[What should be included here?]
+An employee logged in to SharePoint Online from the corporate office.
+During the same session, their IP address registered outside of the corporate network.
+Maybe they went to the coffee shop downstairs, or maybe their token was compromised or stolen by a malicious attacker.

 ## The solution

-Protect your organization by monitoring and controlling cloud app use with Azure AD and Cloud App Security's Conditional Access App Control.
+Protect your organization by requiring Azure AD Conditional Access policies to be reassessed during sensitive session actions Cloud App Security's Conditional Access App Control.

 ## Prerequisites